cardboard-iguana/cardboard-iguana.com/log/2022-04-19-itprotv-comptia-security-plus.md

 ### Application Control

-Microsoft’s application black/whitelist solution is AppLocker.
+Microsoft's application black/whitelist solution is AppLocker.
 AppLocker can function based on digital signatures, application path, and hash.

 Allowed lists are more useful for *preventing* incidents; blocked lists are more useful as part of (short-term) incident response.